Last updated on December 14th, 2025

 Visiting the Las Vegas area soon?
 Here’s our list of 8 things to do at Valley of Fire State Park, just an hour drive from the Strip, as well as tips for your trip!

-After an unexpected change in plans this fall, we found ourselves driving from Austin to Lake Tahoe.
+After an unexpected change in plans this fall, we found ourselves on a road trip from Austin to Lake Tahoe.
 It’s an almost 1,800 mile trek.
 While we were initially bummed about the change in plans, we quickly got excited when we realized that we could make a few fun pit stops along the way.

 We stopped in the Phoenix area to visit some friends.
 Then drove to the Las Vegas area to visit a few of our favorite food and coffee spots, as well as explore some nature.
 And one of the top items on our agenda: Valley of Fire State Park!